 - Guide 1: How to Remove NuggetPhantom Trojan from Windows.

-- Guide 2: Get rid of NuggetPhantom Trojan from Mac OS X.
+- Guide 2: Get rid of NuggetPhantom Trojan on Mac OS X.

-- Guide 3: Remove NuggetPhantom Trojan from Google Chrome.
+- Guide 3: Remove NuggetPhantom Trojan in Google Chrome.

 - Guide 4: Erase NuggetPhantom Trojan from Mozilla Firefox.